Georgian Civil War: The 1993 civil war

 During the Abkhazian war, the role of Vakhtang (Loti) Kobalia's militia, the major force of the former President's supporters, continued to be controversial.
 Kobalia's militia fought on the Georgian side near the village of Tamish in Abkhazia and played an important role in defeating the Abkhaz-North Caucasian commandos.
 This step was assessed by Shevardnadze as a 'beginning of national reconciliation'.
-At the same time, they stirred their activities in anticipation of the fall of Sukhumi and public discontent with Shevardnadze's policy which they expected to follow (as they openly stated).
-On July 9–10, 72 deputies of the former Supreme Council that had been ousted in January 1992, held a session in Zugdidi and declared the 'restoration of the legitimate government' there.
+At the same time, they stirred their activities prior to the Abkhaz launching their main assault on Sokhumi.
+On July 9–10, 72 deputies of the former Supreme Council that had been ousted in January 1992, held a session in Zugdidi and declared the 'restoration of the legitimate government'.
 Broadcasting on their TV channel became more frequent.
-From July to August Kobalia's militia effectively established its control in a significant part of the Samegrelo province.
+From July to August Kobalia's militia effectively solidified its control in a significant part of the Samegrelo province.

-In September 1993, Zviad Gamsakhurdia took advantage of the struggle in Abkhazia to return to the city of Zugdidi, western Georgia, and rally enthusiastic but disorganized Georgians in Samegrelo region against the demoralized and unpopular government of Eduard Shevardnadze.
-Although Gamsakhurdia initially represented his return as a rescue of Georgian forces after the Abkhazian disaster, he actually disarmed part of the Georgian troops retreating from the breakaway region and established his control over the significant part of Samegrelo.
-Ex-president's advance made Shevardnadze to join the Commonwealth of Independent States (CIS) and appeal for Russian military assistance.
+In September 1993, Zviad Gamsakhurdia returned to the city of Zugdidi, western Georgia, from Chechnya and rallied enthusiastic but disorganized Georgians in Samegrelo region against the demoralized and unpopular government of Eduard Shevardnadze.
+Although Gamsakhurdia initially represented his return as a rescue of Georgian forces after the Abkhazian disaster, his forces withdrew from Ochamchire in late September 1993.

+In October 1993, the Georgian Civil War reached its climax.
+The advance of ex-president's forces from Samegrelo made Shevardnadze to join the Commonwealth of Independent States (CIS) and appeal for Russian military assistance.
 In mid-October, the addition of Russian weapons, supply-line security, and technical assistance turned the tide against Gamsakhurdia.
 On October 20, around 2,000 Russian troops moved to protect Georgian railroads.

 On October 22, 1993, the government forces launched an offensive against pro-Gamsakhurdia rebels led by Colonel Loti Kobalia and, with the help of Russian military, occupied most of Samegrelo province.
-The ex-president forces counter-attacked on October 27.
+The ex-president's forces counter-attacked on October 27.
 Heavy fighting concentrated around the towns of Khobi and Senaki.
 From November 2, following an agreement between Eduard Shevardnadze and Russian leadership, a Russian marine battalion was deployed to Poti in order to secure critical transport infrastructure, including railroads and ports, from Zviadist rebels under the direction of Admiral Eduard Baltin, commander of the Black Sea Fleet.
 In order to obtain this support, Shevardnadze had to agree to Georgian accession to CIS and the establishment of Russian military installations within Georgia.
 On November 4, 1993, the government forces broke through the defence lines of the Zviadist militias and entered Zugdidi without fighting on November 6.
+Their troops moved to the Enguri river by 9 November.
 Zviad Gamsakhurdia and his bodyguards escaped to the forests chased by the government forces.
 He died in late December under controversial circumstances.
-It was later reported that Gamsakhurdia had shot himself on December 31, in a village Jikhashkari (Samegrelo region of Western Georgia).
+It was later reported that Gamsakhurdia had shot himself (though unproven, with many errors in the original investigation) on December 31, in a village Jikhashkari (Samegrelo region of Western Georgia).
 The revolt was crushed and the region was overrun by the pro-governmental paramilitaries.
 Several Zviadist leaders were arrested in the following years.